A graphical framework for global optimization of mixed-integer nonlinear programs: Spatial Branch-and-Bound

-\begin{proof} The main idea of the proof is similar to that of Proposition~\ref{prop:spatial BB separable}, with the key difference being that the calculation of lower bounds for state values requires the use of the backtracking method from Section~\ref{sub:nonseparable}, which is demonstrated next.
-Since there is only one sub-domain partition for each variable, the DDs constructed via Algorithm~\ref{alg:nonseparable DD} and \ref{alg:relaxed nonseparable DD} are the same.
+\begin{proof} Since there is only one sub-domain partition for each variable, the DDs constructed via Algorithm~\ref{alg:nonseparable DD} and \ref{alg:relaxed nonseparable DD} are the same.
 Thus, we show the result assuming Algorithm~\ref{alg:nonseparable DD} is used.
 According to this algorithm, because $\mt{D}^2$ has a unit width, we denote by $\mt{u}_i$ the only node at each node layer $i \in [n]$ of this DD.
 Following the top-down construction steps of Algorithm~\ref{alg:nonseparable DD}, for each $i \in [n-1]$, $\mt{u}_i$ is connected via two arcs with label values $\mc{P}_i^2 \lb$ and $\mc{P}_i^2 \ub$ to $\mt{u}_{i+1}$.
 For layer $i=n$, we refer to the $\xi$ value computed in line 9 of this algorithm as $\xi^*$ to distinguish it from the values calculated at the previous layers.
 There are two cases for $\xi^*$.

 For the first case, assume that $\xi^* > b$.
 Then, the if-condition in line 14 of Algorithm~\ref{alg:nonseparable DD} is not satisfied.
 Therefore, node $\mt{u}_{n}$ is not connected to the terminal node $\mt{t}$ of $\mt{D}^{2}$.
 As a result, there is no $\mt{r}$-$\mt{t}$ path in this DD, leading to an empty solution set, i.e., $\conv(\Sol(\mt{D}^{2})) = \Sol(\mt{D}^{2}) = \emptyset$.
 This proves the result since $\emptyset \subseteq \conv(\Sol(\mt{D}^{1}))$.